zellah/azure-docs/articles/cosmos-db/security-baseline-v2.md

 The Azure Security Baseline for Cosmos DB contains recommendations that will help you improve the security posture of your deployment.

-The baseline for this service is drawn from the [Azure Security Benchmark version 1.0](../security/benchmarks/overview.md), which provides recommendations on how you can secure your cloud solutions on Azure with our best practices guidance.
+The baseline for this service is drawn from the [Azure Security Benchmark version 2.0](https://docs.microsoft.com/en-us/azure/security/benchmarks/overview), which provides recommendations on how you can secure your cloud solutions on Azure with our best practices guidance.

-For more information, see [Azure Security Baselines overview](../security/benchmarks/security-baselines-overview.md).
+For more information, see [Azure Security Baselines overview](https://docs.microsoft.com/en-us/azure/security/benchmarks/security-baselines-overview).

+The [Azure Security Baseline for Cosmos DB benchmark version 1.0](https://docs.microsoft.com/en-us/azure/cosmos-db/security-baseline) is also available.

 ## Network Security